Principal Research Scientist, Cryptography

 Kyiv → New York → San Diego → Tel Aviv → Paris → Zurich

 I am a cryptographer in the Security group at IBM Research Europe in Zurich, where I have worked since 2015.
-From 2010–2015, I was an Inria researcher (chargé de recherche) in the crypto group at the École Normale Supérieure in Paris, and prior to that, a post‑doc in the Foundations of Computing group at Tel‑Aviv University (hosted by Oded Regev) from 2008–2010.
+From 2010–2015, I was a researcher at Inria in the crypto group at the École Normale Supérieure in Paris, and prior to that, a post‑doc in the Foundations of Computing group at Tel‑Aviv University (hosted by Oded Regev).
 I received my Ph.D. from the University of California, San Diego (advised by Daniele Micciancio) in 2008.

 My main research focus is on designing efficient quantum-safe cryptographic protocols based on the hardness of lattice problems.
-In particular, I have worked on the foundations of practical lattice encryption, digital signatures, and am currently interested in zero‑knowledge proofs and real-world privacy‑preserving primitives.
-A lot of my recent research has been funded by the ERC starting and consolidator grants, and some past research has received the Test-of-Time award at Asiacrypt 2024 and Eurocrypt 2025.
+I have worked on the foundations of practical lattice encryption, digital signatures, and am currently interested in zero‑knowledge proofs and real-world privacy‑preserving primitives.
+A lot of my recent research has been funded by the ERC starting and consolidator grants, and some past research has received IACR Test-of-Time awards at Asiacrypt 2024 and Eurocrypt 2025.
 I also co-led the CRYSTALS team which produced the CRYSTALS-Kyber (ML-KEM) and the CRYSTALS-Dilithium (ML-DSA) NIST standards for post-quantum encryption and digital signatures.